-- Minimum quality requirements should be specified, preferably with reference to international or national standards, and should not conflict with the general requirements in TD section 5.5. - Required documentation attesting to quality checks shall be established. - Material test certificates including certificates for material of doubtful quality or origin. - Procedures for repair of defects shall be established. - Need for the Employer's witness and notice in advance of same.
+- Minimum quality requirements should be specified preferably with reference to international or national standards and should not conflict with the general requirements specified in TD section 5.5. - Required documentation attesting quality checks shall be established. - Material test certificates including certificates for material of doubtful quality or origin shall be established. - Procedures for repair of defects shall be established. - Need for the Employer's witness and notice in advance of same.